 A ransomware attack often manifests similarly to the above.

 WARNING!
-The US Government and all of its cybersecurity branches ⇱ strongly discourage paying cyber ransoms.
-This is because there is no guarantee that you will receive the password, and also that by doing so, you provide extortionists with an incentive to continue their illicit activities.
-The FBI, for example, recommends immediately contacting their local field office if you believe yourself to be the victim of a ransomware attack.
+The US Government and all of its cybersecurity branches strongly discourage paying cyber ransoms.
+There are a few reasons for this: First, there's no guarantee that you will receive the password.
+Second, by doing so, you provide the cybercriminals with an incentive to continue their activities.
+The FBI, for example, recommends immediately contacting their local field office if you think you've been the victim of a ransomware attack.

-Should you already practice safe behavior with regards to IT security, you're well protected against ransomware attacks.
+Should you already practice good IT security behavior, you're well protected against ransomware attacks.
 Some aspects to keep in mind include:

 - Keep software up to date, since older versions can have weaknesses or exploits.